Eligibility for Assistance for Isolated Children (AIC) Distance Education Allowance (DED) 010-03040020

 Home schooling + Read more ...
 To be approved for home schooling, the student must:

-Note: if the renewal application was submitted before the previous registration ended, but the registration ceased due to a delay by the education authority, the student remains eligible for DED.
+Note: if a renewal application was submitted before the previous registration ended, but the registration ceased due to a delay by the education authority, the student remains eligible for DED.
 Does the student meet the above requirements?

 |